How to add UTMs in Google Ads for better attribution hero image

 How to add UTMs in Google Ads for better attribution

-Are you wrestling with Google Ads traffic appearing in GA4 as (organic) or (direct), wondering why the GCLID auto-tagging is failing?
+Are you wrestling with Google Ads traffic appearing in GA4 as (organic) or (direct), or needing Google Ads attribution data in your CRM?
 You’re not alone.
-If you’re looking for a robust, future-proof method to ensure every Google Ads click is accurately measured in GA4 with UTMs, you’re in the right place.
+If you’re looking for a robust, future-proof method to ensure every Google Ads click is accurately measured with UTMs just like all your other channels, you’re in the right place.

 Intro

-Just like Microsoft Ads, Meta Ads and every other marketing channel, UTMs are the standard for GA4 traffic tracking and attribution — and Google Ads is no longer the exception.
+Just like Microsoft Ads, Meta Ads and every other marketing channel, UTMs are the standard for channel tracking and attribution — and Google Ads is no exception.
 And until Google Ads has an option to do this for us automatically (like Microsoft Ads does), we have to do this manually ourselves.

 Instead, the Final URL suffix is designed exactly for applying query string parameters - perfect for adding UTMs!